Dimensions Of A Series Paper Sizes

 4A0 & 2A0 - The DIN 476 Oversize Formats

-The paper sizes bigger than A0, 4A0 & 2A0, aren't formerly defined by ISO 216 but are commonly used for oversized paper.
+The paper sizes bigger than A0, 4A0 & 2A0, aren't formally defined by ISO 216 but are commonly used for oversized paper.
 The origin of these formats is in the German DIN 476 standard, that was the original base document from which ISO 216 was derived.
+2A0 is sometimes described as A00, however this naming convention is not used for 4A0.

 A Series Paper Size Tolerances